tugraz-isds/datasets/elections_at/README.md

   * Format: 6-Character *String* (e.g. "G60101")
 * **ParentID:** The ID of the parent region.
   * Format: 6-Character *String* (e.g. "G60101") or *NULL* (the region is not part of any other region)
-* **TotalEligibleVoters:** The total number of eligible voters in the region spcified by the RegionID.
+* **EligibleVoters:** The total number of eligible voters in the region spcified by the RegionID.
   * Format: *Numerical* or *NULL* (the total number of eligible voters is not known)
-* **FemaleEligibleVoters:** The total number of female eligible voters in the region spcified by the RegionID.
+* **EligibleFemale:** The total number of female eligible voters in the region spcified by the RegionID.
   * Format: *Numerical* or *NULL* (the total number of eligible voters is not known)
-* **MaleEligibleVoters:** The total number of male eligible voters in the region spcified by the RegionID.
+* **EligibleMale:** The total number of male eligible voters in the region spcified by the RegionID.
   * Format: *Numerical* or *NULL* (the total number of eligible voters is not known)
 * **TotalVotes:** The total number of casted votes in the region specified by the RegionID.
   * Format: *Numerical*